A family man,

 "Coming from a traditional chinese family and being raised as an American was quite an interesting one.
 I always had a thing for the arts.

 Throughout college I was known to be the “go to” person for any projects that is in need of help with a creative eye and proper execution.
-I even had my first job as a Director of Photography and created his first music video to be broadcast at BET music channel during my 2nd year at college.
+I even had my first paid job as a Director of Photography and created his first music video to be broadcast at BET music channel during my 2nd year at college.
 By 2006 I shot and edited over 10 narrative films, 15 Music Videos and over 50 cooking television shows.

 Today I am currently working on numerous productions, produce and direct a food/travel show going into a third season, have a loving wife, a family of 2 children, a home, and living the dream most Asian Americans struggle.
 If you put your heart and love to what you want, you can achieve anything."